Nexints/Doki-Doki-LifeTimes/README.md

 - *I may eventually drop development on this mod, and if I do so, you may fork this project and continue it yourself.*

 # Credits (Additional credits in credits.txt)
-- Some ideas inspired from Doki Doki True World and other route-based mods.
+- Some ideas inspired from Doki Doki True World, Doki Doki Thot Club, and others.
 - uiGalaxy helped with humorous route ideas!
 (American Route, Breaking Kneecaps, etc)